Maui County Council, Boy Scouts Of America

 (4) The nms formmail cgi can be configured to forward mail to one or more addresses hardcoded into the CGI, which saves a lot of hassle when a spammer eventually detects your email contact page. nms formmail was designed as a replacement for the very common - and very insecure - FormMail CGI from Matt's Script Archive.
 Do Not Use Matt's FormMail on a public webserver.
 Trust us when we say that it will be discovered, and used to relay spam.

-(6) Particularly My Photo Gallery, which leans heavily on ImageMagick for photo resizing and rotations.
+(5) Particularly the Gallery Project, which leans heavily on GraphicsMagick for photo resizing and rotations.